muhammadramadhanap14/HouseSellingApp/README.md

 # House Selling App

-The **House Selling App** is an Android application that enables users to search for and view property listings with ease.
-The app is connected to a backend API, which provides data for both search results and detailed information on specific properties.
-Built using **Kotlin**, **MVVM architecture**, and **Dagger-Hilt** for dependency injection, this app ensures a clean and maintainable code structure.
+The **House Selling App** is an Android application designed to enable users to search for and view property listings effortlessly.
+The app connects to a backend API, providing data for both search results and detailed information about specific properties.
+Built using **Kotlin**, **MVVM architecture**, and **Dagger-Hilt** for dependency injection, this application ensures a clean and maintainable code structure.

 ---

 ## Features

-- **Search Listings**: Users can browse property listings based on their search criteria, viewing them in a scrollable list format.
+- **Search Listings**: Users can browse property listings based on their search criteria, presented in a scrollable list format.
-- **Property Details**: Each listing offers a detailed view, displaying crucial information such as price, address, and property attributes (e.g., number of bedrooms and bathrooms).
+- **Property Details**: Each listing offers a detailed view that displays essential information such as price, address, and property attributes (e.g., number of bedrooms and bathrooms).
 - **Image Loading**: Images are efficiently loaded and cached using **Glide**.
 - **MVVM Architecture**: The app adheres to the Model-View-ViewModel architecture to promote a clear separation of concerns and streamline UI updates.